thovel/spore/README.md

 =============

-1. Maintain a central, well controlled repository of spores, with user information and public keys
+1. Maintain a central, well controlled repository of spores, with user information and public keys (ssh and gpg)
 2. Maintain a few "dispersion" configration files for each of the major systems involved
 3. Run the central spores through the dispersions to create per- system spores
-4. Package and sign these spores and deliver them to the machines in question
+4. Package and sign these spores and deliver them to the machines in question, and use the keychains to encrypt stuff to groups of users
 5. Finally run `spore apply` on the delivered spores after the signature has been verified.
-6. Your users will have access to the system.
+6. Your users will have access to the system, and be able to decrypt messages.

 Declaration